izyuumi/dynamo/docs/kubernetes/dynamomodel.md

   name: vllm-disagg
   namespace: your-namespace
 spec:
+  modelRef: llama-3-70b-instruct-v1  # Reference at top-level
+  backendFramework: vllm
   services:
     VllmDecodeWorker:
-      modelRef: llama-3-70b-instruct-v1
       replicas: 2
-      # ... other configuration
+      resources:
+        limits:
+          nvidia.com/gpu: "2"
+      # Model arguments will be auto-injected by the controller
 ```

 The controller will automatically:
 1. Wait for the model to be ready
+2. Inject the appropriate model arguments for your backend
-2. Mount the model's PVC to the service
+3. Mount the model's PVC to `/model-cache`
+4. Set `HF_HOME=/model-cache` for model resolution
-3. Ensure all replicas use the same model artifact
+5. Ensure all replicas use the same model artifact

 ## API Reference